neura-sx/neura-sx.github.io/BitShares 2.0 FAQs.md

 It doesn't work that way with the current implementation.
 But you can work around it but importing an active key of an account that has funds:

-1. In the gui, go to the permissions tab of an account that is funded
+1. In the gui, go to the permissions tab of an account that is funded and has a Lifetime Member status.
-2. Click on the BTS public key on the ACTIVE tab and copy the private key
+2. Click on the BTS public key on the ACTIVE tab and copy the private key.
 3. In the cli-wallet run:
 `import_key <account_name> <private_key>`
 4. Then run:
 `suggest_brain_key`
-and copy the brain key (you might want to make a backup of your brain key somewhere)
+and copy the brain key.
+(You might want to make a backup of your brain key somewhere.)
 5. Create a new account with this command:
 `create_account_with_brain_key <brainkey> <new_account_name> <imported_name> <imported_name> true`